 Installation for vinyl tile and LVT varies.
 Vinyl tile flooring can be installed with adhesive tabs, spray adhesive, or some tiles are peel ‘n stick.
 However, LVT usually have a click lock system or it can be installed with pressure sensitive adhesive strips.
 Also some manufacturers create LVT that can be grouted.

-Click here to see our collection of luxury vinyl tile flooring.
+Check out our collection of luxury vinyl tile flooring.